Notifications API

 Concepts and usage

 On supported platforms, showing a system notification generally involves two things.
 First, the user needs to grant the current origin permission to display system notifications, which is generally done when the app or site initializes, using the Notification.requestPermission() method.
-This should be done in response to a user gesture, such as clicking a button, for example:
+This method should only be called when handling a user gesture, such as when handling a mouse click.
+For example:

 js